gbv/jskos-validate/README.md

 - Switch back to `dev`

 After running this, GitHub Actions will **automatically publish the new version to npm**.
 It will also create a new GitHub Release draft.
 Please **edit and publish the release draft manually**.

+### Updating JSKOS Submodule

+Run this command to update the JSKOS submodule in Git to the latest commit: `git submodule update --remote --merge`

 ## Contribute